 Which do you use?
 A business name or your own personal name?

 I’m curious to learn what the tendency of Millo readers is.
 Do you use your own name to market your design business or have you come up with a business name?
 If it’s the latter, tell us what business name you chose and why.
-Ok, go ahead.
-Share away.
+Share with us in the FB group.

 Keep the conversation going...